Betty Lau - Global Learning Director, Singapore

 To help you get a better understanding of what makes our offering unique, here are some of the key principles that characterise our approach and that will continue to define our learning interventions going forward.

-Learning is the starting point for design and focus at all times
+Learning is the starting point for design and focus

 Paul Polman, Unilever CEO